-The Tutoring Center, located on the first floor of the library, was established to provide students with the resources needed to assist them in their academic courses.
+The Tutoring Center, located on the second floor of the library, was established to provide students with the resources needed to assist them in their academic courses.
 Students may receive two hours of free tutorial assistance per week in the lower-level subjects and general education required courses.
 The tutors available through the Tutoring Center are peers who have been approved by the department for which they are tutoring.

-The Writing Center operates on the principle that every writer needs at least one good reader.
+The Writing Center, also located on the second floor of the library, operates on the principle that every writer needs at least one good reader.
 Staffed by trained student Writing Advisors, the Writing Center features a flexible program of writing support serving all undergraduate students.
 Every student in NPD 1000 and NPD 2000 confers with a Writing Advisor on drafts of formal writing assignments before revising and submitting their papers.
 This arrangement gives students intense, individualized writing advice and helps to streamline the processes of revision and editing.
-Beyond their support to the Dialogue program, Writing Advisors are available Sunday through Thursday evenings in the Writing Center office, room 114 in Brandel Library, and some afternoons in Carlson 12 for drop-in conferences with any North Park student who would like to confer on any school-related writing assignment.